mach-composer/mach-composer-cli/docs/src/tutorial/aws/step-4-setup-aws-site.md

 !!! info "`deploy_principle_identifiers`"
-    We specify our root account here, so it makes it easier for this tutorial to setup credentials to be able to deploy using MACH.
+    We specify our root account here, so it makes it easier for this tutorial to set up credentials to be able to deploy using MACH.

 #### `policies.tf`